cycloidio/terracost/CONTRIBUTING.md

 ### Issues

-When you find a bug in cost-estimation, it should be reported using [Github issues](https://github.com/cycloidio/cost-estimation/issues).
+When you find a bug in Terracost, it should be reported using [Github issues](https://github.com/cycloidio/terracost/issues).
 Please provide key information like your Operating System (OS), Go version and finally the version of the library that you're using.

 ## Submit a contribution